 - Dr. Paul Gift was quoted in the L.A.
 Business Journal article, “Endeavor’s UFC in Antitrust Fight” by Matthew Blake, a story about the entertainment and sports conglomerate Endeavor’s upcoming IPO and its reliance on a subsidiary, the UFC, currently facing a major antitrust lawsuit brought by former fighters.

-- Dr. Zhike Lei was quoted in the CIO Applications article, “Simulation: A lab of Human Behavior and Cognition,” by Dr. Lillian Su from the Lucile Packard Children's Hospital at Stanford University.
+- Dr. Zhike Lei was quoted in a CIO Applications article, “Simulation: A lab of Human Behavior and Cognition,” by Dr. Lillian Su from the Lucile Packard Children's Hospital at Stanford University.
 Zhike's insights on team composition and processes were cited to demonstrate how the team science "must be taught and practiced to medical students and trainees as an essential component of patient safety."
 Article link: https://simulation.cioapplications.com/cxoinsights/simulation-a-lab-of-human-behavior-and-cognition--nid-4187.html

 - A paper by Dr. Kurt Motamedi, entitled “Transorganization Change Consulting,” was recently featured in the Academy of Management (AOM) Management Consulting Division 2019 April-June newsletter.
 The paper addresses the need for new perspectives in management in response to changing dynamics created by our increasingly fast-paced, digitizing world and was presented at the 2019 annual AOM Conference in Boston.